fawad644/Nautobot-Podman/README.md

 Once the setup is complete, you should be able to access Nautobot via `http://localhost:8080` (or the appropriate port specified in your YAML file).
 Log in with the superuser credentials you created.

-## Security Considerations

-The current configuration includes sensitive information (e.g., database passwords) directly within the YAML file. **For a production environment**, you should:
-- Use Podman’s secret management or environment files to handle sensitive data.
-- Configure more robust security settings, including network restrictions and SSL configurations, for both the database and Nautobot.

 ## Components Included

 - **Nautobot app**: The core Nautobot application.